 Remember, to most shippers, a UPS van is the same as on over-the-road truck with a 53′ trailer.
 They’re all just trucks to most of them.

-If you hit something like a parked car while backing in, it’s money out of your pocket and damage to your driving record, not his.
+If you hit something like a parked car while backing in, it’s money out of your pocket and damage to your driving record not the receiver.

-- When positioning to back up, maneuver in such a way that the rear of the trailer will track as straight into the dock as possible.
+The goal is when positioning the truck to prepare to back up, maneuver in such a way that the rear of the trailer will track as straight into the dock as possible.

-- Then, when reversing, simply follow the track of the rear of the trailer into the dock, straightening the cab and trailer as soon as possible.
+- Follow the track of the rear of the trailer.
+When the truck is in the correct position, then when reversing, simply follow the track of the rear of the trailer into the dock, straightening the truck and trailer as soon as possible.

-- There’s nothing wrong at all with hanging out the driver window and looking back at the rear of your trailer as you are backing up.
+- Hang out the driver side window to look.
+There’s nothing wrong with hanging out the driver window and looking back at the rear of the trailer when backing up.
 Direct sight line is better than relying totally on a mirror.

-- Pull forward to straighten up as often as needed.
+- Straighten the unit out.
+Pull forward to straighten up the unit as often as is needed.

-- Don’t forget a truck has 2 sides.
+- Watch BOTH sides of the truck.
+Don’t forget a truck has 2 sides.
 Watch both of them.

-- Don’t be in a hurry.
+- Do not rush.
+Don’t be in a hurry.
 Take all the time you need to do it safely.

 - Don’t trust a spotter.
 They can’t see the entire truck and trailer at the same time anymore than you can.
 Get out and look for yourself.

-- Ease gently into the dock, while feathering the clutch.
+- Gently make contact with the dock.
+Ease gently into the dock, while feathering the clutch.
 When you feel your vehicle against the dock, set all brakes and get out again to check the area where the trailer is contacting the door.

-- Ensure that your trailer is in the door straight, so the dock plate can match up to the trailer floor all the way across.
+- Ensure that your trailer is in the door straight.
+The purpose of this is so the dock plate can match up to the trailer floor all the way across.

-- How to Shift an 18 Speed in a Big Rig
+- How to Shift an 18 Speed Transmission